A patient with ‘incurable’ T-cell leukaemia has been treated with base-edited T-cells in the world’s first reported use of a base-edited therapy.

 Kiona, Alyssa’s mum said:

-The doctors have said the first 6 months are the most important and we don’t want to get too cavalier but we kept thinking ‘If they can just get rid of it, just once, she’ll be ok.’
+The doctors have said the first six months are the most important and we do not want to get too cavalier but we kept thinking ‘If they can just get rid of it, just once, she’ll be ok.’
 And maybe we’ll be right.

 Alyssa is very mature and you can forget she is just a child but hopefully this can prove the research works and they can offer it to more children.

 All of this needs to have been for something.
 It just feels so senseless.
 Now we are trying to live between appointments.

 Alyssa wants to go back to school and that could be a reality soon.
 She’s already teasing her brother as he has had to go back for autumn term.

 We’re on a strange cloud nine to be honest.
 It’s amazing to be home.

 Professor Waseem Qasim, Professor of Cell and Gene Therapy at UCL Great Ormond Street Institute of Child Health and Consultant Immunologist at GOSH said: